solectrus/hosting/guide/synology/README.md

 # Install Solectrus on an in-house server

-This example demonstrates how to run **all** components of Solectrus on a single machine:
+This guide demonstrates how to run **all** components of Solectrus on a single machine:

 - Dashboard (the Solectrus UI)
 - InfluxDB (the database for storing the measurements)